CARTAvis/manual_source/source/about_gui.rst

 Panning
 ^^^^^^^
-Image is panned equivalently by single-clicking a position in the image.
+The image can be panned equivalently by single-clicking a position in the image.
 The image will be re-centered at that posotion in the view.

 .. raw:: html